knime-ip/knip-cellprofiler/README.md

 Integration of [Cellprofiler](http://www.cellprofiler.org/) in KNIME Image Processing, allows to run CellProfiler Pipelines within KNIME.
 Supports all CellProfiler pipelines which take images as input and output a feature-table.

 ### Installation
-See the [Wiki page](http://tech.knime.org/community/cellprofiler) for installation instructions.
+See the [KNIME CellProfiler Page](http://tech.knime.org/community/cellprofiler) for installation instructions.

 ### Examples
-Examples and further information can also be found on (http://tech.knime.org/community/cellprofiler).
+Examples and further information can also be found on [KNIME CellProfiler Page](http://tech.knime.org/community/cellprofiler).

 ### Support
 This extension is supported on the KNIME Image Processing section of the [KNIME forums](https://tech.knime.org/forum/knime-image-processing).